amkhlv/usr/share/notes/boot/UEFI.md

 ### Any .efi executable can be called

 just by typing its name and pressing `ENTER`.

-For example `EFI/BOOT/bootx64.efi` will just boot the operating system.
+### Booting Linux

+`EFISTUB` is the mechanism to boot by executing Linux kernel as an EFI executable.
+Something like this:

+    \vmlinuz-linux root=PARTUUID=...  rw  initrd=\initramfs-linux.img